Regularization for Long Named Entity Recognition: Experimental Results of Various Lambda

 \section{Experimental Results of Various Lambda}

-As we stated, Table~\ref{tab:app length ablation} shows that in a mention set with a small entity length (i.e., E(L) is low), there is no significant difference in performance even if the $\lambda$ changes.
-However, we investigate that a mention set of long-named entities (i.e., E(L) $\geqq$ 8) shows the high-performance gap between low $\lambda$ and high $\lambda$.
-Since it is hard to find an optimal $\lambda$ to each mention set, it seems to be good to find it through a validation set or set a $\lambda$ to be a learnable parameter.
+As stated, Table~\ref{tab:app length ablation} shows that in a mention set with a small entity length (i.e., E(L) is low), there is no significant difference in performance even if $\lambda$ changes.
+However, we find that a mention set of long-named entities (i.e., E(L) $\geqq$ 8) exhibits at high-performance gap between low $\lambda$ and high $\lambda$ values.
+Because it is difficult to find an optimal $\lambda$ for each mention set, finding it through a validation setting or set a $\lambda$ as a learnable parameter appears to be a good approach.